apache/flink-web/roadmap.md

 **Last Update:** 2019-05-08

-# Analytics, Applications, an the roles of DataStream, DataSet, and Table API
+# Analytics, Applications, and the roles of DataStream, DataSet, and Table API

 Flink views stream processing as a [unifying paradigm for data processing]({{ site.baseurl }}/flink-architecture.html) (batch and real-time) and event-driven applications.
 The APIs are evolving to reflect that view: